sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

 3. The `orders-apirule` is created.
 Wait for the **Status** to be `OK`.

 4. Click on the **Host** URL to execute the Service in a browser window.
-A browser will open but the link will be empty because the underlying Docker image has no home page.
+A browser will open, but the link will be empty because the underlying Docker image has no homepage.
 Extend the URL by adding the **/orders** string.

     For example:
     URL: `https://orders-host.c-123456.kyma.ondemand.com/` has to become